 It seems that only at the beginning of 1907 were the Jews of Russia alerted to this threat.
-They embarked on a campaign against the law of compulsory Sunday rest: articles directed against it appeared in the Jewish press, the Jewish public was called to protest meetings and intense poli-
+They embarked on a campaign against the law of compulsory Sunday rest: articles directed against it appeared in the Jewish press, the Jewish public was called to protest meetings and intense political agitation in the Duma was initiated.
+The Central Zionist Bureau in Poland published a special proclamation on 'The Question of Sabbath Rest', and it invited all Polish Jews to sign a protest petition.